oncode/front-font/README.md

 Please follow these steps:

-1. Clone the repo `git@github.com:DEEP-IMPACT-AG/front-font.git`
+1. Fork the repo
 2. Choose a letter you want to customize
-3. Create your own branch and work on the letter
+3. Be creative!
-3. After you're finished create a pull request to master
+4. After you're finished create a pull request
-4. We will merge your pull request if it is not violating any of the house rules 👇.
+5. We will merge your pull request if it is not violating any of the house rules 👇.

 ## How to customize a letter